mctinker/Map-Tasker/README.md

 - Display results directly within the GUI: (Configuration) Map View, Tree View, and Diagram View.
 - Automatic update detection and optional installation of new versions.
 - Enhanced search capabilities.
+- Structured 'Find' in the Map and Diagram views: ask for every Task performing a given action, every Profile a given trigger fires, or everything that references a given app or Scene, and get back a clickable list of the objects rather than highlighted text.
 - Add and Edit Projects, Profiles, Tasks, and Scenes (see [Note 6](#6))
 - Analyze the health of of the Tasker XML as well as the numerous variables throughout the configuration.